- J.D.Georgetown University Law Centercum laude2014

 - B.A.College of William and Marymagna cum laude, Phi Beta Kappa2011

-Nicholas Wamsley is an Associate who focuses on the area of employee benefits and executive compensation.
+Nicholas Wamsley is a Senior Associate who focuses on the area of employee benefits and executive compensation.
 Mr. Wamsley is involved in drafting plan documents, summary plan descriptions, and other participant communications; preparing Internal Revenue Service (IRS) determination letter and PBGC filings; and advising clients on defined benefit and 401(k) plan terminations and correction matters under the IRS's Employee Plans Compliance Resolution System (EPCRS).
 Mr. Wamsley is a frequent author of the firm's Tax Withholding & Reporting Blog, a resource for in-house counsel, tax, accounts payable and payroll professionals seeking information on tax withholding and reporting developments.

 Mr. Wamsley was a summer associate with Miller & Chevalier in 2013.
 Prior to joining the firm, Mr. Wamsley served as a judicial intern to Chief Judge Richard D. Taylor, Jr., Circuit Court for the City of Richmond.